Eastern South Dakota, Minnesota, Iowa, and Eastern Nebraska

 For over five years, we have seen our methods carry long-term results.
 Clients can promote these long-lasting results by doing the following:

-Since 2016 Central Plains Bat Removal has proudly served both the bat and human communities in South Dakota, Wyoming, Nebraska, Minnesota, and Iowa.
+Since 2016 CP Bat Mitigation has proudly served both the bat and human communities in South Dakota, Wyoming, Nebraska, Minnesota, and Iowa.

 When you decide to work with us, you are signing on to not only rid your space of bats but to help a small business as well.